-You’ve heard the saying “It takes a village to raise a child”.
-Well, we take that saying to heart.
-Strengthening that village with knowledge and education about the importance of reading with their babies from birth, so that they will be ready for learning at school.
+You’ve heard the saying ‘It takes a village to raise a child’.
+We take that saying to heart.
+Strengthening that village with knowledge and education about the importance of reading with babies from birth, so that they will be ready for learning at school.

-We’re the only early literacy movement in Australia which actively involves the whole community.
+We’re the only early literacy movement in Australia that actively involves the whole community.

 Our model is extremely cost-effective.
 Meaning, we can reach more children, more parents, and more communities.
-Changing their future and future children.
+Changing their futures and future children.

-It takes 5 years to work – which co-incidentally is the same time a child has from birth before starting school.
+It takes five years to work — which, co-incidentally, is the time between a child’s birth and starting school.

-Over 80 community groups across Australia are reaping the benefits right now.
+Over eighty community groups across Australia are reaping the benefits right now.
 Passing on children’s literacy to the next generation.

-AEDC analysis has shown that children are three times as likely to start school ready to learn where there is a strong PTTR presence for 5 years or more.
+AEDC analysis shows that children are three times as likely to start school ready to learn where there has been a strong PTTR presence for five or more years.